EbookFoundation/thoth-wiki/Thoth-User-Manual.md

-This manual gives an overview of the main features of Thoth with the aim of helping publishers using Thoth to create, manage, and disseminate title metadata.
+This user manual gives an overview of the main features of Thoth with the aim of helping publishers using Thoth to create, manage, and disseminate title metadata.
 The current version of Thoth is 0.4.5.
 This manual is a work in progress.

 # Admin